Skip to main content

 Pyrolysis Plant Revenue Streams & ROI Analysis

 A well-designed pyrolysis plant generates revenue from multiple product streams plus waste processing fees.
+Use our interactive ROI calculator to model your specific scenario.
 Here are current market prices for pyrolysis outputs:

 Revenue Stream Market Price (2026) Typical Yield Notes